 In case of a decrease of collaterals ECC has to check the impact on the limit of the DCP CM.
 A decrease of the limit will be processed by ECC immediately.

-DCP CMs are required to contribute to the ECC clearing fund according to section 3.8 of the ECC Clearing Conditions.
+DCP CMs are required to contribute to the ECC clearing fund according to the ECC Clearing Conditions.
 Accepted collateral for the ECC clearing fund is Euro & British Pound cash only.
 In case of a DCP CM’s default, its collateral and clearing fund contribution are used to cover the resulting shortfall.
-If that is not sufficient, ECC’s dedicated own resources of currently 15 million EUR and subsequently the default fund contribution of all other DCP CM’s are used.
+If that is not sufficient, ECC’s dedicated own resources and subsequently the default fund contribution of all other DCP CM’s are used.
 Finally the remaining clearing fund is used.